janspoerer/janspoerer.github.io/_posts/2022-09-03-nlpjourney-3-of-75.markdown

 ## What Happened Since Last Week?

-First off, I did not follow through with Jo's suggestions to trying new approach to taking breaks.
+First off, I did not follow through with Jo's suggestions to trying a new approach to taking breaks.
 I jumped into work and when I realized that I was not following the break method, it was already too late and I preferred to just get the work done.
 Also, the work involved waiting for a long time for code to finish, so I was not fully utilized at all times.
 I'll try to do this in the coming weeks!

 I had a meeting with the organizers (Tolga Bastürk and Benedikt Buchner) of the Machine Learning Community in Commerzbank.
 We have set a date where I will present latest developments in the field of document retrieval and retrieval-augmented generation.